jevy/README/README.md

 * Having a plan to get unstuck.

-* Having clear stated expectations of me from both by direct reports and my supervisor.
+* Building clear stated expectations of me from both by direct reports and my supervisor.

 * Metrics so we know how to improve.